legionboard/api/doc/teachers/delete.md

 # Delete teacher

-Delete a specific teacher identified by the id.
+Delete a specific teacher identified by an ID.

 ```
 DELETE /teachers/:id